-Clock hours of individual and small group tutoring: provided to student on an as-needed basis provided to student on an as-needed basis
+Clock hours of individual and small group tutoring: provided to student on an as-needed basis provided

 ENGW 145 TECHNICAL WRITING

 This course will teach students how to communicate clearly and effectively, changing writing style and content for varying audiences and purposes.
 The course will focus on meeting readers' needs while representing the interests of your employer.
 The assignments will cover a variety of tasks produced under different circumstances.